miladyboy/wingman/tasks/Tasks.md

 - [x] Refreshing the app restores the last active chat
 - [x] Handle large images (currently times out with a 400 error); maybe resize images.
 - [x] Solve mailtrap integration (upgrade?)
+- [x] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
+- [x] Agregar MCP de Context7
+- [x] Configure the production environment to have a separate database.